 In any discussion of life expectancy, it’s important to remember that statistics are based on averages—they don’t consider specific information such as a patient’s age, overall health, tumor size and location and response to therapy.
 They also won’t include data from any treatment options that weren’t in use at the time the statistics were compiled.
 Therefore, metastatic sarcoma survival rates are subject to change—and improvement—as effective treatments are discovered and put into practice.

 Metastatic Ewing’s sarcoma is a good example.
 The overall five-year survival rate for localized Ewing’s sarcoma is 82%, while the five-year survival rate for patients whose tumor has metastasized is 39%.
 The survival rates are somewhat higher for children younger than 10, possibly because children with Ewing’s sarcoma tend to respond better than adults to chemotherapy.

 It's also worth noting that survival rates for patients with Ewing’s sarcoma have increased substantially with advancements in treatment over the years.
 Studies show that patients who receive treatment at an NCI-designated cancer center, such as Moffitt, can improve their long-term survival rates by up to 25%.

 What should I do if I have sarcoma?

-Whether you’ve been diagnosed with early-stage or late-stage sarcoma, or you are experiencing symptoms that may be related to this malignancy, you can find the diagnostic and treatment services you require at Moffitt Cancer Center.
+Whether you’ve been diagnosed with early-stage or metastatic sarcoma, or you have symptoms that may be related to this malignancy, you can find the diagnostic and treatment services you require at Moffitt Cancer Center.
 Our Sarcoma Program is made up of a multispecialty team that is dedicated to treating all types of sarcoma.
 We take an individualized approach to developing treatment plans, and our cancer experts meet regularly in tumor board meetings to ensure each patient’s case receives the attention it deserves.